verhas/pyama/doc/snippet.md

 ### Template snippet

-To signal that a snippet has to be used as a template and the macros have to be resolved the SNIPPET START line should contain the word `TEMPLATE`, reasonably following the name of the snippet.
+To signal that a snippet should be used as a template and the macros should be resolved the SNIPPET START line should contain the word `TEMPLATE`, reasonably following the name of the snippet.